OpenBEL/cytoscape-plugins/belframework-webservice-plugin/README.md

 -   Enter the location of your local belframework-webservice-plugin folder.

-    /path/to/git/clone/belframework/belframework-webservice-plugin
+    `/path/to/git/clone/belframework/belframework-webservice-plugin`

 -   Hit Ok and a new project will be created.

 -   Configure classpath

-    -   Add BELFrameworkWebAPIClient-1.2.2.jar from BELFRAMEWORK_HOME/lib/webapiclient to your classpath.
+    -   Add `BELFrameworkWebAPIClient-1.2.2.jar` (or later version) from BELFRAMEWORK_HOME/lib/webapiclient to your classpath.
     -   Add cytoscape.jar from CYTOSCAPE_HOME/ to your classpath.

 -   (optional) To build with ANT drag the build.xml to the ANT view.